huseyingulec/sendToPager/README.md

 # Send to pager project
 Pager is a small device that receives and displays numbers.
 In early 1950s, pager used to help people when somebody called them, it basically shows the calling people's number.
+Then people can understand that somebody was called them and they were going to the nearest phone to call back.

 ## Live-demo -> https://sendtopager.netlify.app/